Code-Institute-Submissions/choco-design/README.md

 ### Typography

-The Thasadith font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
-On some of the headings there is combination of Commissioner and Euphoria Script fonts with Sans Serif as the fallback font.
+The 'Thasadith' font is the main font used throughout the whole website with 'Sans Serif' as the fallback font in case for any reason the font isn't being imported into the site correctly.
+On some of the headings there is combination of 'Commissioner' and 'Euphoria Script' fonts with 'Sans Serif' as the fallback font.

 ## Features